 Popular Racing Strategies

 Are you a competitive swimmer, a recreational enthusiast, or someone learning to swim for the first time?
-Try freestyle swimming for an exhilarating experience in the water!
+Try learning freestyle swimming for an exhilarating experience in the water!
 Here are some popular racing strategies that you can try.

 Sally or Sammy Save-Up